aman-chhetri/calculator-app/README.md

 # Calculator App 🔢

 This Calculator App is designed to provide a seamless and intuitive experience for performing basic mathematical calculations.
-With a clean and responsive user interface, this application serves as a practical tool for both simple and complex calculations.
+With a clean and responsive user interface, this application serves as a practical tool for calculations.

 You can access the deployed application [here](https://calculator-web-app-v1.netlify.app/).